johans-work/berserk/README.md

 - [ ] room for at least 1 big spacebar for sound
 - [ ] ample free keys

-Most programmable keyboards don't come with layout instructions, and though solving puzzles are fun, this can be tedious work that obstructs real work.
+Most programmable keyboards don't come with layout instructions, and though solving puzzles are fun, this can be tedious work that obstructs your real work.
+Get a running start with berserk, or just take whatever works for you.
 Berserk isn't so much original as it is inevitable for anyone with similar requirements.
-Get a running start with berserk, or just take whatever works for you.
 I've also written a [custom keyboard guide](https://github.com/johans-work/custom-keyboard-guide).

-# Answers First

 ## phase 1: elimination